U.S. Department of State Seal

 • Adoption decree: 250 CVE

-• Documents Required: A representative of the propsective adoptive parents must submit the application and the documents listed below to the Central Authority of the receiving country, which in turn will send these to the Central Authority of the state of origin (Office of the Attorney General):
+• Documents Required: A representative of the prospective adoptive parents must submit the application and the documents listed below to the Central Authority of the receiving country, which in turn will send these to the Central Authority of the state of origin (Office of the Attorney General):

 • Certificate of salary and the economic and financial conditions of the adoptive parents,

-• Identity Card or Passport of the person who intends to adopt,
+• Identity Card or Passport of the person who intends to adopt

-• Declaration of work, and
+• Declaration of work,

-• Declaration of property.
+• Declaration of property,

 Note: Additional documents may be requested.
+All the documents listed must be translated into Portuguese and be authenticated.

 • Authentication of Documents: You may be asked to provide proof that a document from the United States is authentic.
-The U.S Department of State’s Authentications Office has information on the subject.
-The United States and Cabo Verde are parties to the Hague Apostille Convention.
-U.S. public documents may be authenticated with Apostilles by the appropriate U.S. Competent Authority
+The U.S. Department of State’s Authentications Office has information on the subject.

-6. Apply for a U.S. Immigrant Visa for Your Child and Bring Your Child Home
+7. Secure a U.S. Immigrant Visa for Your Child If You Intend to Reside with Your Child in the United States

-Once your adoption is complete, there are a few more steps to take before your child can head home.
-Specifically, you need to apply for three documents before your child can travel to the United States:
+Once your adoption is complete, there are a few more steps to take before your child can enter the United States.
+Specifically, the consular officer will need to issue a Hague Adoption Certificate and grant final approval of the Form I-800 petition.
+Then you will need to obtain three documents before you secure a visa so your child can travel to the United States:

 Birth Certificate

-You will need to obtain a birth certificate for your child.
+You will need to obtain a new or updated birth certificate for your child.

 The adoptive parents or their representative can request a new birth certificate for the child.
 This can be requested online:

-(Note: the Consular Section of the US Embassy accepts only the original birth certificate with stamp/seal)
+Note: The Consular Section of the US Embassy accepts only the original birth certificate with stamp/seal.

-Or in-person, at:
+Or in-person at:

 • “Casa do Cidadão” offices (including the Mobile “Casa do Cidadão”);